Towards Explainable TOPSIS: Visual Insights into the Effects of Weights and Aggregations on Rankings: Case Studies

 \section{Case Studies}

-In this section, we present two case studies conducted on a dataset of students described in terms of school grades and on a dataset of counties described in terms of factors constituting the Index of Economic Freedom.
+In this section, we present two case studies conducted on a dataset of students described in terms of school grades and on a dataset of countries described in terms of factors constituting the Index of Economic Freedom.
 The goal of the case studies is to visualize the alternatives within the MSD-space and WMSD-space, present the impact of introducing weights, and discuss how the two spaces depict the relations between each alternative’s properties and their aggregation values.
+The datasets and code for reproducing the results presented in this section are available at GitHub: \url{https://github.com/dabrze/topsis-msd-improvement-actions}.

 In the next subsections, the following notation shall be used to present alternative rankings: $\mathbf{X}_{i} \succ_{agg} \mathbf{X}_{j}$: alternative $\mathbf{X}_{i}$ is preferred over $\mathbf{X}_{j}$ under every aggregation from $agg$; $\mathbf{X}_{i} \sim_{agg} \mathbf{X}_{j}$: $\mathbf{X}_{i}$ and $\mathbf{X}_{j}$ are indifferent under $agg$; $\mathbf{X}_{i} \prec_{agg} \mathbf{X}_{j}$: $\mathbf{X}_{j}$ is preferred over $\mathbf{X}_{i}$ under $agg$.
 Moreover, for an alternative $\mathbf{X}_i$ we will use $mean(\mathbf{X}_i)$ as a shorthand for $mean(\mathit{US}(\mathbf{X}_i))$ and $mean^{01}_\mathbf{w}(\mathbf{X}_i)$ as a shorthand for $mean^{01}_\mathbf{w}(\mathit{VS}(\mathbf{X}_i))$.
 Analogously, $std(\mathbf{X}_i)$ and $std^{01}_\mathbf{w}(\mathbf{X}_i)$ will also denote re-scaled standard deviations calculated for images of the alternative in $\mathit{US}$ and $\mathit{VS}$ respectively.